This family orientated beach cabin is one of the 49 houses in the exclusive suburb of Depot Beach, situated in the pristine Murramarang National Park.

 - bathroom; with washing machine, shower only.

-- ALL BED LINEN IS SUPPLIED, FREE OF CHARGE (includes pillows, doonas, pillow and doona covers, sheets, extra blankets and electric blanket in the cooler months)
+- ALL BED LINEN IS SUPPLIED, WITHOUT AN EXTRA FEE.
+This includes pillows, doonas, pillow and doona covers, sheets, extra blankets and electric blanket in the cooler months.

 - undercover gas BBQ/deck area with a bar fridge, for outdoor meals and enjoying the ocean views.